 My name Araba means Tuesday born, as I was born on a Tuesday!
-I was also born in London, England to Ghanaian parents, which is where my name is from.
-I have moved around a lot as a child and an adult causing the too often asked question, ‘where are you from?’ to be a challenge to answer and my response to it varies as to my mood.
-Growing up in a single parent household I watched my Mum sacrifice so much of her life, to ensure me and my siblings had all that we needed.
-Finances may have been scarce but we somehow had an upbringing full of opportunities and I believe the most important thing my Mum instilled in me is faith and that faith has led to me hitting achievements and living a life that my demographic could not have predicted.
+I was also born in London, England to Ghanaian parents and have moved frequently, causing the too often asked question, ‘where are you from?’ to be a challenge to answer.
+Growing up in a single parent household I witnessed my mum make immense sacrifices to ensure my siblings and I had all we needed.
+Finances may have been scarce but we somehow had an upbringing full of opportunities and I believe the most important thing my Mum nurtured in me is faith which has continued to ground me and provide the hope I shape my life through.

-I currently am physically based in Vancouver, Canada where my eyes have been fully opened to the beauty of nature.
-This does mean I am predominantly supporting those in British Columbia but I love to travel and you will find me all over the world and the great thing about my laptop and the internet means I get to connect with people globally.
+I currently am based in Vancouver, Canada where I have fallen in love with being so close to nature.
+This does mean I am predominantly supporting those in British Columbia but I travel often and you will find me all over the world.
+One of the joys of this work is I get to connect with people globally, wherever you are.

 Discrimination can have various levels of impact and for those most affected there are usually less spaces that feel safe to explore personal wellbeing and meeting own goals.
 Leading with values of inclusivity, relatability, warmth, meeting people where they are, experiencing their whole person and journeying together to where they want to be.